sli-23/ecs-171-2022fall-project/README.md

 <img width="902" alt="Screenshot 2022-12-05 at 7 38 55 AM" src="https://user-images.githubusercontent.com/76938794/205678969-bc7a904f-045f-4601-9666-9382e7341fa6.png">

 Majority of the car accidents collected in the dataset are from 2021 (53.1% of overall).

 <img width="987" alt="Screenshot 2022-12-05 at 7 39 30 AM" src="https://user-images.githubusercontent.com/76938794/205678970-ea9f034c-4f90-4d50-8b7c-271222036753.png">

 ### Data Preprocessing

-After reviewing the description of all the features, we decided to drop some unnecessary feature.
+We decide to delete some categorical variables because they won't affect the severity of car accidents.
+In addition, in order to futher explore the reason behind a car accident, we will add some new variables, such as the driving time and the terrain, which are consisting of the `Start_Time` ,`End_Time`, `Start_Lat`, `End_Lat`, `Start_lng` and `End_lng`.
+What's more, considering the percentage of missing value, we decide to delete any variables which its percentage is over 15%.

-#### Delete some unnecessary variables:
+Colunms to drop
 1.   `ID`
 2.   `Description`
 3.   `Airport_Code`
 4.   `Timezone`
 5.   `Start_Time`
 6.   `End_Time`
 7.   `Start_Lat`
 8.   `Start_Lng`
 9.   `End_Lat`